What is a DDoS attack? Common types of DDoS attacks

 This is an effective and easy-to-execute attack.The goal is to flood the server network with a huge amount of UDP packets simultaneously.

 SYN flood attack

-Slowloris tries to keep as many open connections to the web server as possible by sending partial requests periodically and this way to disrupt its service with minimal bandwidth resources.
+Slowloris tries to keep as many open connections to the Web server as possible by periodically sending partial requests, disrupting its service with minimal bandwidth resources.

-HTTP attack (or layer 7 attack)
+HTTP attack (layer 7 attack)